whisperengine-ai/psa-ai-frameworks/QUICK_START.md

 AI says: "Yes!
 Here's how..."

 **Result**: Initial observation → Universal theory (unvalidated)

+**Everyday example of this entire process:**

+1. **You notice:** "I feel better when I drink water in the morning"
+2. **You ask AI:** "Can you formalize this?"
+3. **AI creates:** H₂O morning optimization equation with Greek symbols
+4. **You think:** "Wow, this is scientific!"
+5. **You ask AI:** "Does this apply to productivity?
+Mental health?
+Economics?"
+6. **AI says:** "Yes!
+Morning hydration coherence affects all systems!"
+7. **You conclude:** "I've discovered a universal principle!
+This should be in schools!"

+**What's missing:** Testing if morning water actually has universal effects, comparing to people who don't drink morning water, checking if the equation predicts anything real.

+**Your initial observation might be valid for you.
+The universal theory is not validated.**

 ### Stage 5: Institutional Ambitions
 Person proposes: "This should be global policy"